Mathematical Proofs of Two Conjectures: The Four Color Problem and The Uniquely 4-colorable Planar Graph: Recursive maximal planar graphs

-Similarly, we can conclude that there exists no maximal planar graph having exactly three vertices of degree 3, and each two of them are adjacent.
+Similarly, we can conclude that there exists no maximal planar graph having exactly three vertices of 3-degree, and any two of them are adjacent.
 Let $u,v,x \in V(G)$, $d(u)=d(v)=d(x)=3$, and $uv, ux, vx \in E(G)$.
 There exist three vertices in $\Gamma(u)$, two of which are $v$ and $x$.
-Let $y$ denote the other vertex adjacent to $u$.
+Let $y$ denote the other vertices adjacent to $u$.
 So $\Gamma(u)=\{v,x,y\}$.
-Since a face can be constructed with three vertices $v$, $x$ and $y$, each two of them are adjacent.
-They can form a induced subgraph $K_{4}$ as shown in Figure 6.1.
-Since $G$ is a maximal planar graph, if there exists any other vertex, it can form triangles with vertices $u$, $v$ or $x$.
-It contradicts with the fact that $d(u)=d(v)=3$.
+Since a face can be constructed with three vertices $v$, $x$ and $y$, any two of which are adjacent, so they can form a induced subgraph $K_{4}$, shown in Figure 5.1.
+Since $G$ is a maximal planar graph, if there exist any other vertices, it can form triangles with vertices $u$, $v$ or $x$.
+It contradicts the fact that $d(u)=d(v)=3$.
 Otherwise, $G\cong K_{4}$.
-Obviously, $K_{4}$ contains four vertices of degree 3.
-Thus, there exists no maximal planar graph with three vertices of degree 3, any two of which are adjacent.
+Obviously, $K_{4}$ contains four vertices of 3-degree.
+Thus, there exists no maximal planar graph with three vertices of 3-degree, any two of which are adjacent. \end{proof}

-\begin{thm} Let $G$ be a maximal planar graph having only one vertex of degree 3.
-A subgraph without any $3$-degree vertex can be obtained by deleting $3$-degree vertices repeatedly. \end{thm} $Proof.$ Let $v$ be a unique vertex of degree 3 in graph $G$, and $\Gamma_{G}(v)=\{u_{1},u_{2},u_{3}\}$.
-Thus, these three vertices can form a triangle, each two of which are adjacent.
-Let $G_{1}$ denote $G-v$.
-So it is also a maximal planar graph.
-There are four cases may exist as follows:
+\begin{theorem2} If $G$ be a maximal planar graph having only one vertex of $3$-degree, then a subgraph without any $3$-degree vertex can be obtained by deleting $3$-degree vertices repeatedly. \end{theorem2} \begin{proof} Let $v$ be a unique vertex of 3-degree in graph $G$, and $\Gamma_{G}(v)=\{u_{1},u_{2},u_{3}\}$.
+Thus, these three vertices can form a triangle, any two of which are adjacent.
+Let $G_{1}$ denote $G-v$, also a maximal planar graph.
+There may exist four cases as follows: